 §3 Delivery, Transfer of Risk, Acceptance, Default of Acceptance

-(7) If performance within the delivery period is prevented, entirely or in part, by force majeure, strike, shortage of raw materials or other circumstances for which we are not responsible, the delivery period shall be extended by the duration of the prevention.
+(7) If fulfilment within the delivery period is prevented in whole or in part by force majeure or other circumstances (e.g. strike, lack of raw materials, lawful lockouts, epidemics, lack of energy or labour) for which we are not responsible, the delivery time is extended by the duration of the hindrance.

 §4 Default of delivery

 (1) If we are unable to meet binding delivery deadlines for reasons for which we are not responsible (e.g. due to unavailability of performance), we shall inform the Purchaser of this immediately and at the same time inform it of the expected new delivery deadline.
 If performance is also not available within the new delivery period, we shall be entitled to withdraw from the contract in whole or in part; we shall immediately credit any consideration already rendered by the Purchas-er.
 A case of unavailability of performance in this sense is especially the failure of timely supply by our supplier, if we have concluded a congruent covering transaction, and neither we nor the supplier are at fault, or we are not obliged to procure in individual cases.

 (2) The occurrence of default in delivery by us shall be determined in accordance with the statutory provisions.
 In any case, however, a reminder from the Purchaser is required, setting a reason-able grace period of at least 4 weeks.

 (3) The rights of the Purchaser in accordance with § 6 of these Conditions and our statutory rights, particularly in the event of an exclusion of the obligation to perform (e.g. due to impossibility or unreasonableness of performance and/or subsequent performance), shall remain unaffected.